abayala/course3_project_own_chatbot/README.md

 ## Project Description

 ### Dataset Selection
-I want to crete a chatbot that gives recommendations or answers questions about fashion topics in 2023.
+I want to create a chatbot that gives recommendations or answers questions about fashion topics in 2023.
-For this reason I selected the dataset [2023_fashion_trends.csv](2023_fashion_trends.csv) included in the course material.
+For this reason I selected the dataset [2023_fashion_trends.csv](2023_fashion_trends.csv) included in the course material, which contains reviews and comments about fashion topics.

 ### Helper Function Descriptions
 Here are some explanations of the functions implemented in [main.py](main.py):